 - Suicidal thoughts

 For this reason, people should seek medical help and guidance if they are struggling with Adderall misuse.
-Heavily misusing Adderall may lead to toxic levels of the drug in the body, or overdose.
+Heavily misusing Adderall can have adverse effects and pose serious health risks.
+In high doses, Adderall can cause overdose and severe liver damage.
+Misuse of any prescription medication leads to toxic levels of the drug in the body.
 Stimulant drugs increase heart rate, blood pressure, and body temperature, and an overdose may cause cardiac arrest, coma, psychosis, rapid heart rate, sweating, and unusual mood swings.
 An overdose may be life-threatening, and if you suspect someone has overdosed on Adderall, seek immediate medical help.